toru-studio/spooky-tag/README.md

 # spooky-tag
 Game Jam for SCREAM DUNK!
-2023 https://itch.io/jam/scream-dunk
+2023 https://itch.io/jam/scream-dunk Submission can be found _(and run in-browser)_ [here](https://sammata.itch.io/tag-xtreme-pro-rush-edition)

 ## Concept
-**Spooky-Tag!** is a horror-tag game designed to look and feel like an old PS1 game.
+**TAG XTREME: PRO-RUSH EDITION** is a horror-tag game designed to look and feel like an old PS1 game.

 ##  Authors
 - Finlay Metcalfe